 - 3. Ahluwalia Contracts (India) Limited (the "Contractor") appointed by EMCPL for the construction of the CWGV project in Delhi had filed certain claims which were not accepted by EMCPL.
 Consequently, the Contractor invoked the arbitration clause under the contract and filed claims amounting to INR 5,280 million (AED 236 million) relating to the works supposed to have been carried out by it.
 EMCPL also filed its Counter Claims amounting to INR 11,703 million (AED 523.1 million) against the Contractor for deficient and defective works, adjustments in billing and payments in line with the contract as well as a back-to-back claim on account of the invocation of BG as stated above.
-The above matter is pending before the Arbitral Tribunal for arguments and currently the parties are in the process of appointing the Presiding Arbitrator since ACIL objected to the fee of the previous Arbitrators.
+The above matter is pending before the Arbitral Tribunal for arguments.
+EMCPL has raised an objection that the payment of fees to the Presiding Arbitrator should be as per the fourth schedule of the Arbitration and Conciliation Act, as stated in Delhi High Court's order dated 13 February 2023, on an application to that effect filed by ACIL.
 In the interim, the Parties are also exploring the possibility of an amicable settlement. - 4.
 In connection with the debt-to-equity conversion by Emaar, The Economic City (EEC) of the Investor Loan novated to the Public Investment Fund (PIF), several group entities of Emaar, as shareholders in EEC (Emaar Warrantors), gave certain warranties and indemnities to PIF based on agreed liability caps (except for indemnities) depending on the liability period and which expire on the earlier of the date when the Land Disputes are finally settled or the 3rd anniversary of the Completion (Date 1 September 2021) (as applicable).
 Till date, there has been no notice of any Claim given to any of the Emaar Warrantors by PIF against such warranties or indemnities.